londondavila/takehome_template/README.md

 - Docker
 - just

-*Note: this project can be run manually, but it is recommended to use **just** and Docker for simplicity.*
+*Note: this project can be run manually, but it is recommended to use Docker Compose for simplicity.*

 Now, fork the repo for yourself in the web or cli, then clone it.